lqdev/luisquintanilla.me/_src/responses/datalog-the-missing-graph-data-type-already-exists.md

 ---
-title: "The "missing" graph datatype already exists.
+title: "The missing graph datatype already exists.
 It was invented in the '70s"
 targeturl: https://tylerhou.com/posts/datalog-go-brrr/
 response_type: reshare
 dt_published: "2024-03-06 21:39"